horvathtomi76/PCA-MtL/README.md

 gzip -c experiment2.sql | split -b 20MiB - exp2_ --numeric-suffixes

-and can be retrieved by a linux command
+and can be retrieved by

 cat exp1_* | gunzip -c > experiment1.sql